-Her bond with 5-year-old Jimmy Roy, a bright and butter-wouldn’t-melt cute kid, isn’t what it sounds like.
-This isn’t a horror film or a traumatising account of what happens when an adult crosses the line – but it’s no less affecting.
-A spark alights in Lisa when she catches her student in some kind of trance, pacing back and forth while muttering a string of words.
+Her bond with five-year-old Jimmy Roy, a bright and butter-wouldn’t-melt cute kid, isn’t what it sounds like.
+This isn’t a horror film, or a traumatising account of what happens when an adult crosses the line – but it’s no less affecting.
+A spark alights in Lisa when she notices her student in some kind of trance, pacing back and forth while muttering a string of words.
 Without him or anyone else realising until now, it seems like Jimmy could be a prodigious poet.

-When she isn’t cutting up finger-sized vegetables or painting circles in bright primary colours, Lisa attends evening poetry classes.
-This is where she lets her mind wander and words flow; at home her husband is too blank, her teenage children are too self-involved to care.
-As her unnamed attractive teacher (Gael García Bernal) looks on and gives her less than hopeful feedback, she knows that something isn’t quite right.
+When she isn’t cutting up finger-sized vegetables or painting circles in primary colours, Lisa attends evening poetry classes.
+This is where she lets her mind wander and words flow; at home, her husband is too blank and her teenage children are too self-involved to care.
+As her unnamed attractive poetry tutor (Gael García Bernal) gormlessly looks on and gives Lisa less than hopeful feedback, she knows that something isn’t quite right.

 There’s a restlessness to Lisa’s psyche.
-As creative as it might be emotional, it’s the fixation on Jimmy’s art that triggers some kind of motion in her life, at last.
-As the teacher and student grow closer, Gyllenhaal’s performance becomes greater.
-A sensitive and incisive portrait of affection and fascination, the way Lisa behaves offers infinite complexity: you know what she’s doing is wrong, but in the intricacy of her persona and the ongoing war between art and emotion, it’s difficult to pass any kind of condemning judgement.
+The fixation on Jimmy’s art, which could be as emotional as it is creative, triggers some kind of motion in her life, at last.
+As teacher and student grow closer, Gyllenhaal’s performance becomes even greater.
+She offers a sensitive and incisive portrait of affection and fascination, developing the way Lisa behaves with infinite complexity: you know what she’s doing is wrong, but in the ongoing psychological war between art and emotion, it’s difficult to pass any kind of condemning judgement.

-Colangelo builds a delicious world of soft focus and bright colours around the people struggling with words.
-An aesthetic preoccupation with vision and sound gives the film a playful lightness, which anchors the palatability of such an alarming situation.
-There are no fewer playground slides in a story where a woman still needs to have sex when her words aren’t good enough.
+Colangelo builds a delicious world of soft focus and bright colours around people who struggle to find the right words.
+The bold approach to aesthetic storytelling, through both vision and sound, gives the film a playful lightness, which anchors the palatability of such an alarming situation.

-The Kindergarten Teacher asks clever questions of moral responsibility, creative control and emotional maturity.
-A dissonant moral compass leaves the gate open for interpretation of how protection and control intwine in the name of loving art, and the struggle in caring about each other.
+The Kindergarten Teacher asks clever questions of ethical responsibility, creative control and emotional maturity.
+A dissonant moral compass leaves fascinating, unanswered questions about how protection and control intwine in the name of loving art, and protecting one another.
 Just because you've had to call the police on someone, it doesn't mean you can't hold their hand while you wait.

 08 Mar 19 – 08 Mar 20, TIMES VARY